KeeghanM/chess-puzzle-api/README.md

 ### Using The API
 All queries are handle by query string parameters.
 The currently available parameters are

+#### BLANK
+Leaving the query blank and simply hitting the root / of the API will return a single random puzzle.

 #### id
 Passing in an ID will return one puzzle matching that ID.
 Even if you pass other variables, including an ID overides them all and will always return a single puzzle matching that id.
+If the id is invalid or doesn't match a puzzle in the database, a status 400 error will be returned

 #### rating
+Pass an int to return puzzles around this rating level.
+This uses the ratingVariation of the puzzle to determine if it's within range.
+So for example, if you pass `?rating=1500` you could get a puzzle of 1430 if it's rating variation is 70 The SQL query is `WHERE rating BETWEEN rating-deviation AND rating+deviation`

 #### count
+Pass an int between 1 and 500 to return that many puzzles If you send a *very* specific request, you may find you get back less than the requested number.
+However, any rating and up to 3 themes should never fail to return 500 matching puzzles.

 #### themes
+every puzzle has been tagged with a set of themes.
+Pass in an array like `?themes=["endgame","passedPawn","crushing"]` To select just one theme, you pass an array with a single item like `?themes=["middlegame]`

+For a full list of themes see [LiChess Documentation](https://github.com/ornicar/lila/blob/master/translation/source/puzzleTheme.xml)

 #### themesType
+If you pass more than one theme you **MUST** include a themesType This can either be the string `ALL` or `ONE` and sets whether the puzzle must match ALL or only ONE of the submitted themes

 #### playerMoves
+Send an int to get puzzles containing that many moves for the player to make Majority of puzzles are either 2, 3, or 4 moves
+Any higher and you severely start limiting the number of puzzles available